Stop Smoking Before and After Cosmetic Surgery

 How long before surgery should you quit smoking?

-The longer you’re smoke-free before your surgery, the better your chances are in improving the outcomes.
+The longer you’re smoke-free before your surgery, the better your chances are of improving the outcomes.
 Plastic surgeons usually recommend that you cease smoking at least 4 to 8 weeks before your procedure to get the most benefit.

 Cutting down on smoking alone without completely quitting will not reduce the rate of complications.
-You have to give smoking up completely to reverse the damage done by cigarettes on your lungs, heart, blood, and body’s healing abilities.
+You have to give smoking up completely to reverse the damage done by cigarettes to your lungs, heart, blood, and body’s healing abilities.

 If you can’t cease smoking for this long, stopping even as little as 12 hours before your surgery can still have some benefits, albeit rather minimal.
 After surgery, your plastic surgeon will need at least 4 to 6 smoke-free weeks, however, you might want to take this chance to quit forever and never go back to smoking at all.